influxdata/docs-v2/content/v2.0/visualize-data/explore-metrics.md

     weight: 1
 ---

 Explore and visualize your data in the **Data Explorer**.
-The user interface (UI) allows you to move seamlessly between using the builder or templates and manually editing the query; when possible, the interface automatically populates the builder with the information from your raw query.
+The InfluxDB user interface (UI) allows you to move seamlessly between using the Flux builder or templates and manually editing the query.
 Choose between [visualization types](/v2.0/visualize-data/visualization-types/) for your query.

 To open the **Data Explorer**, click the **Data Explorer** icon in the navigation bar: